RGB-WG/contractum.org/README.md

 ---
 description: >-
-  Contractum is a functional declarative programming language designed for developing smart contracts which run on Bitcoin and Lightning network using RGB technology.
+  Contractum is a functional declarative programming language designed for developing smart contracts which run on Bitcoin and Lightning Network using RGB technology.
 layout: landing
 ---